Next day installation

 How do you use a boiler filling loop?

 Even if you aren’t sure how central heating and boilers work, using a boiler filling loop is an easy task.
-Some boilers have internal filling loops now but these tend to be on the more modern and better boilers.
+Some boilers have internal filling loops now, including the combi boiler filling loop, which is typically found in modern combi boilers.
+These tend to be on the more modern and better boilers.

 If your boiler pressure drops too low, you will need one.
 Your boiler’s performance will be affected if it drops below half a bar.
 Your filling loop might be attached with blanking caps if it has just been installed.